mojontwins/MK2/README.md

 **MT Engine MK2 ZX** is copyleft The Mojon Twins and is distributed under a [LGPL license](https://github.com/mojontwins/MK2/blob/master/LICENSE).

+You are *required* to add the Mojon Twins logo to the cover art and/or the loading screen of your games.

 **But** if you make a game with the engine we understand you'll want to make it into a tape and sell it. **In such case, just tell us!** Write to mojontwins@gmail.com - just as a matter of courtesy.
 If you don't we'll get sad and rather disappointed.

 The **game assets** included in the testers and examples (graphics, music, etc.) are [donationware](https://en.wikipedia.org/wiki/Donationware).